CVeloper/cveloper-com/README.md

 ### Introduction
 We realize that the curriculum of many devs has a very good content but a very bad design, our purpose is to create curriculums with professional designs and our knowledge and experience.

-CVeloper is  a webapp?? for developers that allows you to style your curriculum and contact companies to work for and academies to learn.
+CVeloper is  a webapp for developers that allows you to style your curriculum and contact companies to work for and academies to learn.

 ### Methodology
 At first, we design the theoretical part of the project.
 We decided the user types, the database structure and the services that we want to offer.